phpMv/ubiquity/docs/security/index.rst

       }
    }

-.. tips:: The **Ubiquity-security** module offers additional control to avoid cross-site requests.
+.. note:: The **Ubiquity-security** module offers additional control to avoid cross-site requests.

 After modifying an object, it is possible to check its validity, given the validators attached to the members of the associated Model: